 Robot will successfully complete the task if everything has been done correctly.

 If you close the notepad before starting the robot an exception will occur (the example is shown below).
 The robot will stop.
-If there were any blocks following the green port they wouldn't be performed.
+If there were any activities following, they wouldn't be performed.

 Now we will handle the exception.
 Firstly, we would like to know which error has occurred.
 Secondly, we would like to print a little bit more 'friendly' message for the user.

-Add the 'Assign value to variable' block and connect it with the 'Error' port of the 'Input from keyboard' function.
+Add the 'Assign value to variable' activity and connect it with the 'Error' output of the 'Input from keyboard' activity.

-Make sure that the parameters of the added block appeared on the right panel.
+Make sure that the parameters of the added activity appeared on the right panel.

 exception in the 'Variable name' field and then choose the 'Save the previous step result' option (thus an information about the error will be saved to the variable).

-Follow the previously added block with another 'Assign value to variable' block.
+Follow the previously added activity with another 'Assign value to variable' activity.
 In the variable name field we'll type

 user_message and in the value field we'll type